 Strategic business risk analysis involves evaluating potential threats and uncertainties that may impact an organization’s long-term goals, competitive advantage, and market position.

-In data governance risk assessment, strategic business risks refer to the risks associated with managing and protecting data assets that align with the organization’s overall objectives.
+In data governance risk assessment, strategic business risks refer to the risks associated with managing and protecting data assets that align with the organization’s overall business objectives.

 Additionally, companies need to consider the risks posed by cloud data, including cloud security and storage security risks, and use CASBs (Cloud Access Security Brokers) and insider risk management software to mitigate these risks.